netdata/netdata/collectors/python.d.plugin/hpssa/README.md

   unit [CapabilityBoundingSet](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#Capabilities) (Linux
   distributions with systemd)

-Default CapabilityBoundingSet doesn't allow using `sudo` and is quite strict in general.

-> :warning: Resetting it is not an optimal solution,
+The default CapabilityBoundingSet doesn't allow using `sudo`, and is quite strict in general.
+Resetting is not optimal, but a next-best solution given the inability to execute `arcconf` using `sudo`.
-> but we couldn't find exact set of capabilities to execute ssacli with sudo.

 As the `root` user do the following: